 It's important as we want you to be aware of the opportunities available for you to participate in our decision making so that you can get involved.
 We want to be delivering services that tenants have shaped and influenced.
+How can we improve?

-We have worked hard to promote the ways you can get involved following the last survey.
-We have a packed

-'Get Involved' newsletter section to help encourage involvement and are pleased it's 'back to normal' with our wide range of events.
+We have worked hard to promote the ways you can get involved following a previous survey.
+We continue to - have a 'Get Involved' newsletter section to encourage involvement and hold a wide range of events - involvement and hold a wide range of events, - including monthly 'Cuppa and a Chat' with the - Clydebank Housing Association

+Chief Executive.
 We also attend others' events and commit to Senior Staff attending all tenants group public meetings.

+2

+Percentage of all complaints responded to in full - 100%

+$\overline{\mathbf{O}}$

+What does this mean?